EngAly/Mini_Java_Projects/README.md

 # Java
-These files are mainly intended to accompany my series of YouTube tutorial videos here, https://www.youtube.com/user/joejamesusa and are mainly intended for educational purposes.
+These files are mainly intended to accompany  series of YouTube tutorial videos here, https://www.youtube.com/user/joejamesusa and are mainly intended for educational purposes.
 You are invited to subscribe to my video channel, and to download and use any code in